kineticadb/kinetica_graph_labels/README.md

 # kinetica_graph_labels
-A light weight and efficient graph entity labelling framework containers It consists of two header files.
+A light weight and efficient graph entity labelling framework containers.

+It consists of two header files.

 Version 1.1 (2023)

 Author: Bilge Kaan Karamete

 Free Code does not mean that I am a sweat shop coder - be appreciative and pass it on.